Effects of nuclear matter properties in neutron star mergers: Ejecta properties

 The mass ejection in \ac{BNS} mergers occurs through multiple channels.
 These can be separated into two categories: dynamic and disk (or secular) ejecta.
 The former are expelled within a few milliseconds after the merger, while the latter are ejected over timescales of \unit[10]{ms} up to \unit[10]{s} \ceg{Fujibayashi2023a}.

 As described in \cref{sec:postprocessing}, we define the dynamical ejecta as matter that fulfills the geodesic criterion, while matter that fulfills the Bernoulli criterion but not the geodesic criterion is associated with the disk ejecta.
 The same division is used in \citet{Nedora2021b, Combi2023a}.
 Note, however, that this division scheme is only approximate as the transition from dynamical ejecta to disk ejecta happens continuously between \unit[5-10]{ms} after the merger.
 Furthermore, we separate the dynamical ejecta into the tidal and shock-heated components.
-For this, we simply count dynamically ejected fluid elements toward the tidal component if their electron fraction is smaller than 0.1 and towards the shock-heated component otherwise.
+For this, we simply count dynamically ejected fluid elements toward the tidal component if their electron fraction is smaller than 0.1 and toward the shock-heated component otherwise.
 The classification into dynamical and disk ejecta and tidal and shock-heated ejecta is made on the detection sphere at \unit[300]{km} radius.
+Note that this distinction based on the electron fraction only works, if the ejecta extraction radius is small enough.
+At later times, neutrino captures increase the electron fraction of the tidal ejecta making it more difficult to distinguish them from the shock-heated ejecta.

 In \cref{fig:ejecta_2D_hist}, we examine the detailed ejecta composition for the simulation \msS.
 We use \msS as reference here but all other simulations show similar trends to the ones discussed below.
 The left panel shows the 2D histogram of the electron fraction of the ejected fluid elements versus the time at which they reach \unit[300]{km}.
 The right panel shows the histogram of their electron fraction versus the polar angle of ejection $\theta$.
 The division into dynamical and disk ejecta components is approximately shown by the dashed contour in the left panel.
 The dashed horizontal line shows the cut at $\ye = 0.1$.
 Tidally ejected fluid elements are clearly visible in the lower left corner of both panels (\ie, at low $\ye$, early times, and in the equatorial direction).
 However, the distinction between the shock-heated and disk ejecta is less clear.
 We observe roughly separate bursts of mass ejection at $t - t_{\text{merg}} \approx \unit[8, 14, 20, \dotsc]{ms}$ in the left panel.
 The first burst is the shock-heated ejecta, while the later bursts are caused by the oscillations following the initial bounce of the newly formed massive \ac{NS}.
 Especially in the case of \msS, the division based on the geodesic criterion does not properly separate the first burst from the subsequent ones and slightly underestimates the shock-heated ejecta mass.